securaops/documentation/system-design-v3.md

 ##### 2. **Tenant Service**

 - **Responsibilities:**
-    - Manages tenant registry and lifecycle.
+    - Manages the tenant registry and lifecycle.
     - Bootstraps tenant-specific database schemas.
     - Integrates with billing and analytics hooks.
     - Maintains tenant metadata and configuration.